-- Add butter to pan and sauté the onions, carrots and celery for 6 to 7 minutes.
-Add garlic and preserved lemon and cook for a further 3 minutes or until the vegetables have begun to soften.
+- Melt butter in a large, heavy-based, ovenproof pan and sauté the onion, leek, garlic, carrot and celery for 8 minutes.
+Add preserved lemon and cook for a further 2 minutes.

-- Add wine, stock, tomatoes and sugar to pan, stir well and bring to a simmer.
+- Add wine, stock and tomato/passata to pan, stir well and bring to a simmer.

-- Push the veal pieces, lying on their wider ends, into the pan and tuck in thyme, bay leaves and parsley (or combine them in some muslin, as Maggie does).
+- Push the veal pieces into the sauce and tuck in thyme, bay leaves and parsley (or combine them in some muslin, as Maggie does).
 There should be enough liquid to come about two-thirds of the way up the pieces of veal.
 If necessary, add more stock.

 - Bring liquids back to a simmer, cover with lid and cook for up to 2 hours, until veal is tender and sauce is well integrated, almost creamy.
-Baste the veal every 30 minutes and add water if the sauce is drying out.
+Turn the pieces of veal once or twice.

 - Serve with a green vegetable and either mashed potato, pasta or rice.